alisawpi/alisawpi/README.md

 Below ou can find things I've worked on organized in categories😊

 ### Deployed projects
-- A habit and wellbeing tracking app: https://github.com/alisawpi/Wellbeing-tracker
+- A habit and wellbeing tracking app: https://wellbeing-tracker.herokuapp.com/ and repo: https://github.com/alisawpi/Wellbeing-tracker

 ### Working on currently